FAQ for New Attendees

 13. How is the Best Paper selected?

-Each subcommittee selects one Best Paper and two honorable mentions.
+Each subcommittee selects one Best Paper.
 The subcommittee members nominate and select the Best Paper recipient and runners-up during the paper review in July.
 Each subcommittee may use slightly different criteria, but the Best Paper generally excels in these ten areas: technical accuracy, concise, relevancy, appeal, timeliness, understandability, spelling/grammar, use of figures/tables, quality of figures/tables, and originality.

 A select group of distinguished Conference Committee members, called the Best Paper subcommittee, reviews the six subcommittee Best Papers.
 Then they watch each author’s presentation during the conference.
 They consider both the paper and presentation quality in their selection process for the overall Conference Best Paper.

 14. What does the Best Paper prize include?

 The Best Paper authors from each of the six subcommittees receive plaques, and they are recognized at a special invitation-only VIP reception that precedes the Gala on Thursday night.
 One of the six Best Papers receives the overall Conference Best Paper.
 Those authors additionally receive crystal trophies, and they are recognized during the Gala on Thursday night.